telefonicaid/thinkingcity/docs/device_api.md

 - Send data from the device to Thinking Cities
 - Send commands from your application to the device

-The following documents show how to manage device connectivity through the IoT Agent Manager of the IoT Platform.
-These APIs have some differences with the standard IoT Agent Device Provisioning APIs as defined in the [IoT Agent Library](https://github.com/telefonicaid/iotagent-node-lib) but it should be transparent for the users of the Platform.
+The following documents show how to manage device connectivity through the IoT Agent Manager of the ThinkingCity Platform.
+These
+APIs have some differences with the standard IoT Agent Device Provisioning APIs as defined in the [IoT Agent Library](https://github.com/telefonicaid/iotagent-node-lib) but it should be transparent for the users of the Platform.